Javascript is not enabled.

 This time of year can be so tough on your ticker for a few reasons.
 They include:

 • Stress.
 Whether it’s the bustle of holiday travel, or feeling financially overstretched from shopping for gifts, this time of year can put a lot of strain on your body.
-“When you’re stressed, your brain produces more stress hormones such as cortisol which are bad for heart health,” says Donald Lloyd-Jones, M.D., chair of the Department of Preventive Medicine at Northwestern Medicine in Chicago.
+“When you’re stressed, your brain produces more stress hormones such as cortisol, which are bad for heart health,” says Donald Lloyd-Jones, M.D., former president of the American Heart Association.
 In fact, people with high levels of cortisol are five times more likely to die of a heart attack or stroke, even if they don’t already have heart disease, according to research published in the Journal of Clinical Endocrinology and Metabolism.

 • Too much food and drink.
 A heavy, high-fat, high-salt meal doesn’t just tax your digestive system: It also raises your blood pressure and heart rate, Goldberg says.
 A 2021 study published in the Annals of Internal Medicine also found that consuming even as little as one drink raises the risk of atrial fibrillation, an irregular heartbeat that affects over 8 percent of adults over the age of 65.
 “We see a lot of older patients with existing atrial fibrillation who end up in the emergency room with an arrhythmia after a few drinks,” Goldberg says.
 Even if you don’t have atrial fibrillation, excess alcohol intake can ramp up your blood pressure and blood sugar, raising risk of heart attack or stroke, she adds.